atyppo/Wiegotcha-Build-Guide/README.md

 3) Connect the jumper wires to the header pins on the level converter, then connect to the header pins on the Raspberry Pi.
 Use Mike's diagram found [here.](https://i2.wp.com/exfil.co/wp-content/uploads/2017/01/diagram.gif?ssl=1) I highly recommend using the same colors he uses for simplicity.

 4) Plug the SD Card into your computer.
 Format it as a FAT card.
 I was not able to do this without opening Command Prompt for whatever reason.
 I'm running Windows 10.
-I used `Format /FS:FAT [INSERT YOUR DRIVE LETTER WITH COLON HERE]`
+I used `Format /FS:FAT [INSERT YOUR DRIVE LETTER WITH COLON HERE]`in CMD.

 5) Download the image (found under Step 1 of Easy Mode) from the Github repository found [here.](https://github.com/lixmk/Wiegotcha) I unzipped it using 7zip.
 I used Win32 Disk Imager to write the image to the SD card.
 Select the image file, then select the FAT-formatted SD Card's Drive Letter.